keenlabs/KeenClient-Scala/README.md

 # KeenClient-Scala

 **Note**: This library is currently in development and does not implement all of the features of the Keen API.
-Single event publishing works.
-Bulk publishing and other API features will be added over time. **The interface will almost certainly change!**
+Single event publishing works.Other API features will be added over time. **The interface will almost certainly change!**

 keen-scala uses the [spray-can](http://spray.io/) HTTP library.